ksmithut/remix-sse-workshop/TUTORIAL.md

 data to the stream, you need to enqueue a message.
 We use `setInterval` to send the count on the interval.

-Now if you make a request to `http://localhost:3000/todos`, you should start getting an incrementing number on a new line every second.
+If you make a request to http://localhost:3000/todos, you should start receiving an incrementing number on a new line every second.
 If you're using `curl`, you can cancel the request with `ctrl` + `c`.
 You'll notice that in the the server logs, it's continuing to count.
 Although we cancelled our request from our HTTP client, we didn't put anything in our code to handle that cancelled request.
 The interval continues to run even after the client isn't listening to the response anymore.

 In order to properly cancel the request, we need to learn about JavaScript's `AbortController`